learn-anything/2017-release/readme.md

 # Join our team 🚀

-All communication is done via [our Slack channel](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ).

-So please join and we can discuss ideas together and work to make this vision of visualising and structuring all of world's knowledge a reality.
+Join [our Slack channel](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) and we can discuss ideas together and work on making this vision of visualising and structuring all of world's knowledge a reality.

 <h2 align="center">Current Team</h2>